miked913/dominik.neal.io/task-list.md

 - on projects page have the images stretch out more towards the end of page, make less blurry
   - tried to make less blurry and made img bigger... but the images aren;t the same size thats why blurry before
 - make the image bigger on the project on home page and make the content a one liner
+- add screenshot of video for last projectS